 While religion seems to be discussed everywhere, from the campaign trail to the sports field to the awards ceremony stage, it is a topic about which you should tread very lightly in the workplace.
-Faith is a very personal thing about which people are often sensitive.
-You don't have to hide your religion, and you can mention things you do to celebrate it, but realize that not everyone worships the same way as you.
+One's faith is a personal thing, and many people are sensitive about it.
+There is no need to be secretive about your religion—by all means, it's perfectly fine to mention things you do to celebrate it—but realize that not everyone worships the same way.

-Do not discuss your own religious beliefs in depth and keep any negative opinions you might have about others' beliefs or lack thereof to yourself.
-Your coworkers likely don't want to hear that you disagree with them about this or that you believe your religion is the right one for everyone.
-Never, no matter what, try to persuade anyone to convert to your faith.
+Do not discuss your religious beliefs in depth and keep any negative opinions about others' beliefs to yourself.
+Your coworkers don't want to hear that you disagree with them about this or that your religion is the right one for everyone.
+Never, no matter what, try to persuade anyone you work with to convert to your faith.

 03Your Sex Life

 Don't ever discuss details about your sex life.
 Really.
 There is entirely no reason for anyone to know what goes on between you and your partner or partners.
-This topic of conversation makes many people squirm and can make your relationship with your coworkers awkward.
+This topic makes many people squirm and can cause your coworkers to feel uneasy around you.

-Furthermore, if someone feels intimidated or thinks you have created an offensive work environment, he or she may have grounds to file a sexual harassment complaint against you.
-If you genuinely need to confide in someone other than your partner, a good friend will have to do.
+Discussing your sex life can get you into legal hot water.
+If someone feels intimidated or thinks you have created an offensive work environment, he or she may have grounds to file a sexual harassment complaint.
+When you genuinely need to confide in someone other than your partner, a good friend will have to do.

 04Problems With Your Spouse, Your Children, or Your Parents

-When, as a supervisor or manager, you are candid about your problems, it may reveal weaknesses to your subordinates.
-This may undermine your authority.
-In addition, highlighting your problems will feed the rumor mill, possibly making you become the subject of workplace gossip.
+When supervisors or managers are candid about their problems, their subordinates may see this as a weak spot they can exploit.
+This can undermine your authority.
+In addition, highlighting your problems will feed the rumor mill and make you become the subject of workplace gossip.

 05Your Career Aspirations

-You may think of your current job as a stepping stone to bigger and better things.
-There isn't anything wrong with that.
-However, keep it to yourself.
-Talking about your ambitions will, for a good reason, make your boss and coworkers question your loyalty to them.
-Some coworkers may even resent you.
+There isn't anything wrong with seeing your current job as a stepping stone to bigger and better things, but keep those sentiments to yourself.
+Talking about your ambitions will, for good reason, make your boss question your loyalty and causes some coworkers to resent you.

 06Your Health Problems

-Even though health issues—mental or physical—are nothing to be ashamed of, you shouldn't dwell on them too much at work.
-You may or may not choose to talk about them at all, or you may be very open.
-Regardless of how much, or how little, you disclose, you shouldn't share every last detail of your condition.
+Even though health issues—mental or physical—are nothing to be ashamed of, don't dwell on them too much at work.
+You may choose not to talk about them at all or to be very open, but regardless of how much, or how little, you disclose, avoid sharing every last detail of your condition.

 6 Topics to Avoid Discussing at Work